Elgin Herd Engineered Oak

 Maintenance is easy as you’re able to re-oil your floor as needed and with the 6mm wear layer, it’s possible to sand and refinish these floors 5-6 times.

-Produced in 220 x 20/6mm planks with random lengths of 1100 - 2200mm, these floors can be installed by a variety of methods including floating, nailing, or gluing down, utilising the tongue and groove joining method.
+Produced in 220 x 20/6mm planks with fixed lengths of 2200mm, these floors can be installed by a variety of methods including floating, nailing, or gluing down, utilising the tongue and groove joining method.
 See our detailed installation guides for more information.